Qaqortoq

 Qaqortoq (/kl/), also known as Julianehåb, is the capital city of the Kujalleq municipality in southern Greenland, located near Cape Thorvaldsen.
-With a population of 3,050 in 2020, it is the most populous town in southern Greenland and the fourth or fifth-largest town on the island.
+With a population of 3,069 in 2025, it is the most populous town in Kujalleq and the fourth most in Greenland.

 History

 The area around Qaqortoq has been inhabited since prehistoric times.
 Beginning with the Saqqaq culture roughly 4,300 years ago, the area has had a continuous human presence.

 Saqqaq culture

 The earliest signs of population presence are from roughly 4,300 years ago.
 While Saqqaq-era sites are generally the most numerous of all the prehistoric sites in Greenland, around Qaqortoq the Saqqaq presence is less prominent, with only sporadic sites and items such as chipped stone drills and carving knives.

 Dorset culture

 The Dorset people arrived in the Qaqortoq area around 2,800 years ago.
 Several rectangular peat dwelling structures, characteristic of the early Dorset culture, can be found around the wider Qaqortoq area.